Prime Rib Rub Recipe

 Do I Need To Use A Binder On My Prime Rib Roast?

 We use binders on a lot of the meat we smoke so the rub adheres to the surface of the meat during the cooking process.
-So should we do the same with a prime rib?
-It’s always a matter of preference, but I’m a fan of doing something to make sure the rub is sticking when I pat it on the surface of the meat.
-So if we are using a binder, which one should we use?
+So, should we do the same with a prime rib?
+It’s always a matter of preference, but I’m a fan of using a binder on a prime rib roast.

 Mustard

-Ah yes, the infamous “one of the hardest words in the world to say.”
+- Worcestershire Sauce: Ah yes, the infamous “one of the hardest words in the world to say.”
 However, its flavor profile matches perfectly with beef, so it makes sense to try as a binder for big cuts of beef.
 Remember, just like every other binder other than butter, we just want a thin coating to help the rub adhere.

 Should I Dry Brine My Prime Rib Before Putting On The Rub?